 Typical prices of Weber Cullamix Tyrolean render are about £45 per 25kg bag.
 Depending on the thickness of the Tyrolean coat, this bag will cover approximately 0.5m2.

 Who will do the work?

-As a general rule, there are two tradesmen who will be able to apply render to an outside wall.
+As a general rule, tradesmen skilled in handling mortar will be able to apply render to an outside wall.